 What is Endometriosis?

-When the endometrial tissue grows outside the uterine cavity, it can cause pain in the organs where the endometrial tissue is growing.
+When the endometrial-like tissue grows outside the uterine cavity, it can cause pain in the organs where the endometrial-like tissue is growing.
 This irritation can develop into bands of scar-like tissue (called adhesions) that, over time, can twist the organs and tie them together into unnatural positions, causing extreme pain.

 The American Society for Reproductive Medicine grades endometriosis into four stages depending on severity: stage 1 is minimal, stage 2 is mild, stage 3 is moderate, and stage 4 is severe endometriosis.
 However, stage does not necessarily correlate with the level of pain someone is experiencing; for example, two women with stage 2 endometriosis may report very different levels of pain.